pyodide/pyodide/docs/using_pyodide_from_javascript.md

 ## Accessing JavaScript scope from Python

 The JavaScript scope can be accessed from Python using the `js` module (see {ref}`type_conversions_using_js_obj_from_py`).
-This module represents the gloabal object `window` that allows us to directly manipulate the DOM and access global variables and functions from Python.
+This module represents the global object `window` that allows us to directly manipulate the DOM and access global variables and functions from Python.

 ```python
 import js